mogbuehi/Project_Moon/README.md

 # Project_Moon
-This is a Jupyter Notebook ...
+This is a Jupyter Notebook application that allows one to quickly compare stocks (S&P 500 index funds, FAANGT stocks) to the top 500 peforming cryptos to help introduce investors to the world of cryptocurrencies outside of Bitcoin and Ethereum (also known as "alt coins") and the potential risks-return profile of the top performing cryptocurrencies.

 ---